depeperwinkel

 Health aspects

-Raw nutmeg, including freshly ground nutmeg, contains a lot of myristicin and elemicin, hallicinogenic substances.
-When you use nutmeg as a spice, you don't notice it, but in higher doses you do.
-This is the basis for the popularity of the Indonesian nutmeg cigarette, the kretek, which also contains cloves.
-Nutmeg is harmless when used normally.
-Overdose is defined as eating one or more whole nuts per day.
+Raw nutmeg, including freshly ground nutmeg, contains high levels of myristicin and elemicin, hallucinogenic substances.
+When used as a spice, you won't notice any side effects, but in higher doses, you will.
+This explains the popularity of the Indonesian nutmeg cigarette, the kretek, which also contains cloves.
+In normal use, nutmeg is harmless.
+An overdose is defined as eating one or more whole nuts per day.

 General advice

-- grind nutmeg just before using it in a preparation, once ground it loses its aromas quite quickly
+- grind nutmeg just before using it in a preparation, once ground it loses its aroma quite quickly

 Save:

-- store your nutmeg in a closed container, for example an opened nut in the storage compartment of the nutmeg mill
+- store your nutmeg in a closed container, for example, once opened, store it in the storage compartment of the nutmeg mill

 - preferably store in a dark, dry and cool place